ppdp2024/ppdp2024.github.io/index.md

 study extended versions or any material beyond the respective page limit.
 Material beyond the page limit will not be included in the final published version.
+-->
 Proceedings
 ----------------------

-The PPDP 2024 proceedings, ISBN 979-8-4007-0969-2, will published in the ACM Digital Library within the ACM International Conference Proceedings Series.
+The PPDP 2024 proceedings, ISBN 979-8-4007-0969-2, will be published in the ACM Digital Library within the ACM International Conference Proceedings Series.

 <img src="images/icps-logo-plain.jpg" alt="Image Description" width="300">